Superficial Radiation Therapy in Portage, MI

 SRT is an impressive option for patients with certain types of skin cancers including basal cell carcinomas (BCCs) and squamous cell carcinomas (SCCs).
 SRT treatments can be especially beneficial for patients who for certain health reasons may not be able to undergo surgical removal of cancer cells.
 It is also a good potential treatment for patients with cancer that exists in areas that are difficult to access for surgical removal.
 SRT can also be combined with other treatments including surgical removal to eradicate cancer cells that remain following surgery, but that may not be visible during removal procedures.
 Combination therapy like this can reduce the risk of recurrence in many patients.
 SRT can also be used to treat skin cancer that has spread into other parts of the body including the lymph nodes.

-If you are interested in discussing Superficial Radiation Therapy with an experienced dermatology expert in Portage, MI, contact Southwest Michigan Dermatology.
 We are proud to offer SRT as a non-invasive treatment option for patients with certain types of skin cancer, so we can effectively target cancerous cells without causing long-term damage to the surrounding tissue or leaving behind unsightly scars.
+We serve patients from Portage MI, Kalamazoo MI, Milwood MI, and Vicksburg MI.

 Additional Services You May Like